Louisa Lumsden: University education

 Louisa Lumsden was one of the first five students to be taught at Hitchin and one of the first three female students to sit unofficial University of Cambridge Tripos examinations in Lent term 1873, the others being Rachel Cook and Sarah Woodhead.
 The three were commemorated in song as the Girton Pioneers.

 Louisa Lumsden is recorded as a student at Girton from 1869 to 1872, a tutor from 1873 to 1874 and recipient of the Classical Tripos in 1892.
 She resigned her post as tutor after conflicts with Emily Davies over neglect of student welfare.

 St Leonards School

 The girls school founded in St Andrews, Fife, in 1877 had Louisa Lumsden for its first headmistress (1877–1882).
 St Leonards was the first school for young women in Scotland modelled on an English public school; the curriculum included classics, mathematics and sports.
 Before this Lumsden had taught classics at Cheltenham Ladies College (1876–1877).
-Her close friend from her Cambridge days, Constance Maynard, accompanied her from Cheltenham to St Andrews and helped to set up the school.
+Her partner, and friend from her Cambridge days, Constance Maynard, accompanied her from Cheltenham to St Andrews and helped to set up the school.
 Maynard left in 1880 to become the first principal of Westfield College (1882–1913).
 Lumsden resigned as head in January 1882, citing ill health.
 Frances Dove, who had also studied at Girton and taught at Cheltenham, replaced her.